Absolutely split locally free sheaves on proper $k$-schemes and Brauer--Severi varieties: Introduction

-with unique $a\in\mathbb{Z}$ and unique $0\leq j\leq r-1$. \end{thm2} Notice that for coherent sheaves on proper $k$-schemes the Krull--Schmidt Theorem holds (see [5]) and every such can uniquely, up to isomorphism and permutation, be decomposed as a direct sum of indecomposables.
-It is easy to see that all $AS$-bundles on proper $k$-schemes are obtained as a direct sum of the above indecomposable $AS$-bundles.\\
+with unique $a\in\mathbb{Z}$ and $0\leq j\leq r-1$. \end{thm2} See Remark 5.2 for an argument why the indecomposable $AS$-bundles in Theorem 5.1 do not depend on the choice of the generator of $\mathrm{Pic}(X)$.
+Notice that for coherent sheaves on proper $k$-schemes the Krull--Schmidt Theorem holds (see [5]).
+Therefore, any coherent sheaf can uniquely be decomposed as a direct sum of indecomposables (up to isomorphism and permutation).
+It is easy to see that all $AS$-bundles on proper $k$-schemes are obtained as a direct sum of the indecomposable $AS$-bundles.